Board of Governors

 District 9

-Specialties: Providing legal advice and representation in the areas of business start-ups, commercial and residential real estate acquisition and sale, condominium conversions, non-profit organizations, private equity financing, mergers and acquisitions, business succession planning & personal estate planning.
+His specialties include providing legal advice and representation in the areas of business start-ups, commercial and residential real estate acquisition and sale, condominium conversions, non-profit organizations, private equity financing, mergers and acquisitions, business succession planning and personal estate planning.

 Cerner